mooinglemur/zsmkit/README.md

 * ZSM files with PCM tracks are now handled and their PCM data is played back
 * ZSM synchronization messages are passed into an optional callback routine
 * Uses YM chip detection routine in ROM >= R44 and redirects LFO reset writes to register $09 if the chip type is OPP/YM2164.

-These features are planned but not yet implemented

-* Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.
+* Ability to suspend use of individual PSG and YM2151 channels in order to use them outside of ZSMKit, even if the song playback would otherwise use them.
+Useful for stealing channels for programmed sound effects.

 ## Support